danyalaytekin/contribute..obsidian-mehrmaid/README.md

 # Installation

-The plugin is not yet available in the official Obsidian plugin store.
+The plugin is available in the official [Obsidian plugin store](https://obsidian.md/plugins?search=mehrmaid).
-You can install it by cloning this repository into your `.obsidian/plugins` folder and then running `npm install` followed by `npm run build` inside the cloned repository.
+Alternatively you can install it by cloning this repository into your `.obsidian/plugins` folder and then running `npm install` followed by `npm run build` inside the cloned repository.
 The plugin should then be available in the Obsidian plugin settings.

 # How it works